Azure/missionlz/src/bicep/examples/appServicePlan/README.md

 ### Template Parameters

-Deployment Output Name | Description
+Template Parameters Name | Description
 -----------------------| -----------
 appServicePlanName | The name of the App Service Plan.
 If not specified, the name will default to the MLZ default naming pattern.
 targetResourceGroup | The name of the resource group where the App Service Plan will be deployed.
 If not specified, the resource group name will default to the shared services MLZ resource group name and subscription.